milesspencer35/startup/README.md

 **Login** - Input box, password box, and submit button for login.
 **3rd Party Service Call** - This will either be the Disify to valididate the email of the user or a Yo Moma joke generated when the 'Tell me a Yo Mama Joke' button that is on the footer of the inventory List page.
 **WebSocket** - When someone adds a new item it shows up in the recently added item.

+## CSS deliverable

+For this deliverable I properly styled the application into its final appearance.

+**Header, footer, and main content body** - Consistent footer throughout the pages.
+Counter and InventoryList pages have a consistent header.
+All page have differing main content.
+**Navigation elements** - Navigation bar on the counter and inventoryList page allows you navigate through pages and log out.
+**Responsive to window resizing** - App looks good on any device size.
+Header dynamically changes when the screen width gets too small.
+On the count page, the grid of counts dynamically formats based on screen width.
+**Application elements** - Used good whitespace and formatting.
+**Application text content** - Consistent font throughout the page.
+Text is often formated using flex display.
+**Application images** - UPC logo is displayed by the website name on each page.